butellicarlo/RESTful-Web-service/README.md

 $ curl --request POST http://<Server_address>/insert/<name>,<year>,<gender>,<count>
 ```

-4) Issus DB realted:
+4) Issues DB realted:

-If you get the error `OperationalError: unable to open database file` when you run a `curl` command,
+If you get the error `OperationalError: unable to open database file` when you run a `curl` command as client,
 you have to make sure the directory containing the database file also has write access allowed to the process.
 So, in the terminal, type:
 ```